 FirstGroup is a leading transport operator in the UK and North America.
-Within the rail industry we are known for running Great Western Railway, TransPennine Express and Hull Trains, the later recently winning Rail operator of the year.
+Within the rail industry we are known for running Great Western Railway, TransPennine Express and Hull Trains, the latter recently winning Rail operator of the year.
 MTR are an experienced operator of railway services around the world.
 In the UK they previously ran the London Overground network and have recently started operating Crossrail services in London.

 We’re hoping to keep HQ at Friar’s Bridge Court.
 Whatever happens, we will have an HQ office close to Waterloo.

-What it means for our employees
+What it means for contracts and processes

 Will my contract/salary be the same?

 As an employees of South West Trains you will automatically become an employee of the new franchise at the point of transfer.
 You’ll carry with you your continuous service, and will continue to enjoy the same terms and conditions of employment with us.

 We offer a range of benefits including savings plans, discount schemes at a range of high street and online retailers and role specific benefits.

 Current employees will receive free travel across the new franchise for them, their spouse / partner and eligible dependents; in addition to discounts across other train operating companies provided by the Rail Delivery Group TOC Privilege Card.
 We’ll also offer travel benefits across the other companies that we operate as well as review existing discretionary travel benefits you currently receive.
 There will be no changes to travel arrangements for safeguarded staff.